Huichon: Hydroelectric power

 In December 2012, a report surfaced that the Huichon No. 2 Power Station had severe structural problems and was leaking.
 The problems are so large that Pyongyang now receives as little as five hours of electricity a day.
 According to the Radio Free Asia report, an anti-communist radio keep by United States, "Only the Kim idolization facilities, apartments for Central Party officials, the [43-story] Koryo Hotel and [the new] Changjeon St. [housing development] have 24-hour electricity, while the districts where ordinary people live can only use electricity for five hours a day."

 A South Korean news source, The Chosun Ilbo, also reported that when Kim Jong-il learned of the problems, he flew into a fit of rage, ordered severe punishments for those involved and subsequently died from a heart attack as a result.

 Climate

 Huichon has a humid continental climate (Köppen climate classification: Dwa).

+In popular culture

+Huichon is featured in the 2011 North Korean film Wish, where the character of the father is stationed while working on the construction of a power plant.